How Do I Use Teaming with IntelŽ Advanced Network Services (IntelŽ ANS)?

 Adapter teaming with Intel® Advanced Network Services (Intel® ANS) uses an intermediate driver to group multiple physical ports.
 Teaming can be used to add fault tolerance, load balancing, and link aggregation features to a group of ports.

 Click (+) or the section descriptions to expand the content:

-The Drivers and software for Intel® Ethernet Adapters includes drivers for the following Operating Systems: Windows 8.1* and Server 2012* drivers Windows 8* and Server 2012 drivers Windows 7* and Server 2008* R2 drivers Windows Vista* and Server 2008 drivers Windows XP* and Server 2003* drivers
+Drivers and software for Intel Ethernet Adapters includes drivers for the following operating systems: Windows 8.1* and Server 2012* drivers Windows 8* and Server 2012 drivers Windows 7* and Server 2008* R2 drivers Windows Vista* and Server 2008 drivers Windows XP* and Server 2003* drivers

 Older Windows* and Linux* drivers, utilities, and other downloads

-Intel® Advanced Network Services (Intel® ANS) are installed by default along with Intel® PROSet for Windows* Device Manager.
-See the screen shot below.
+Intel ANS is installed by default along with Intel® PROSet for Windows Device Manager*.
+See the screenshot below.

 If your adapter supports teaming, then a Teaming tab displays in Windows Device Manager after installing the software.
 Use the New Team option and follow the wizard to create a team.